Sec. 66.1105, Wis. Stats.

 -

-No. A municipality must complete separate resolutions.
-The Affordable Housing Extension Resolution must state the length of the extension, not to exceed 12 months.
-Before the Affordable Housing Extension period ends, the municipality must adopt a separate termination resolution.
+No. A municipality must adopt separate resolutions.
+The Affordable Housing extension resolution must state the length of the extension, not to exceed 12 months from the date of the resolution.
+Before the Affordable Housing extension period ends, the municipality must adopt a separate termination resolution.
 The termination resolution formally ends the TID.

 -